 These insulins begin to work about 60 to 90 minutes after injection, peak between 4 to 12 hours and last for between 16 to 24 hours.

 Intermediate-acting insulins currently available in Australia are:

 The long-acting insulins currently available in Australia are:

-- Lantus (glargine insulin) – slow, steady release of insulin with no apparent peak action.
+- Lantus® (glargine insulin) – slow, steady release of insulin with no apparent peak action.
 One injection can last up to 24 hours.
-It is usually given once a day but can also be given twice daily.
+It is usually injected once a day but can be taken twice daily.

-- Levemir (detemir insulin) – also slow, steady release of insulin with no apparent peak action and can last up to18 hours.
-It can be given once to twice daily.
+- Levemir® (detemir insulin) –slow, steady release of insulin with no apparent peak action and can last up to18 hours.
+It is usually injected twice daily.

 Although these insulins are long-acting, they are clear and do not need mixing before injecting.

 Mixed insulin contains a pre-mixed combination of either very rapid-acting or short-acting insulin, together with intermediate-acting insulin.